LogoLogo

 HANDLING AND BUYING

 The S&S performs best upwind.
 The mainsail is quite low aspect and requires reefing reasonably early, but the boat is forgiving and predictable.
-Boatings's photographic editor, Mike Hunter, part-owned one some years ago, and is an enthusiastic advocate of the Falcon's heavy weather capabilities, having been out in all sorts of weather condition teaching his wife to sail.
+Boating's photographic editor, Mike Hunter, part-owned one some years ago, and is an enthusiastic advocate of the Falcon's heavy weather capabilities, having been out in all sorts of weather condition teaching his wife to sail.
 He considers it ideal for family cruising.

 When buying, the de Joux model is the more stylish, and attracts a price premium over the earlier model.
 However, it is not a genuine S&S design if true classic status is required.
-When purchasing avoid examples requiring lots of work; it's considerably cheaper to buy the best than have to titivate the worst.
+When purchasing avoid examples requiring lots of work; it's considerably cheaper to buy the best than have to titivates the worst.
 The S&S 0wners Association disbanded some years ago.
 It once numbered more than 90 members.

 CONCLUSION